Megaphragma: Prothorax

 The prothorax is narrow, and consists of a semicircular pronotum and propectus.
 It is formed by the sternite and pleurite of the thorax.
 The anterior part of the propectus bears paired cervical processes, which the head articulates to.
 The profurca is Y-shaped and has flattened arms.
 The pleurite bears a well-developed propleural arm.

 Mesothorax

 The mesothorax is larger than the other metasomal segments.
 The mesonotum consists of 2 parts which are divided by the scuto-scutellar suture.
 The anterior part is divided into the mesoscutum and scapulae by longitudinal parapsidal striae, while the posterior side is divided into the axillae and scutellum.
 The lateral part is divided into the episternum and epimeron by a slight ridge.
-The prepectus is inbetween the prothorax and mesothorax, along with a pair of annular, uniforous spiracles.
+The prepectus is between the prothorax and mesothorax, along with a pair of annular, uniforous spiracles.
 The mesofurca is V-shaped, and its lateral arms are well-developed.
 The posterior margin of mesonotum forms the mesophargma, which is very long and almost reaches the tip of the metasoma.